oSoc19/data-monitor/README.md

 docker-compose -f docker-compose.yml -f docker-compose.local.yml up
 ```

-The API will be availible on port 8080.
+The API will be available on port 8080
+The website will be available on port localhost:3000

 ### Stopping
 ```